 Elfan Rees Scholarship

 The College awards the Elfan Rees scholarship once every four years, alternately in Theology/Religion, and Politics, tenable at Mansfield for two years.
 The award is made in memory of Dr Elfan Rees, who was Adviser on Refugee Affairs to the World Council of Churches on International Affairs and was Dale Lecturer at Mansfield College from 1974 to 1975.
-The next award will be in 2017 in Theology and Religion and is open to men and women studying or who will be studying at Oxford University towards a higher degree in that field from October 2017.
-Approved courses include the MSt (provided the intention is to continue to the DPhil), MPhil, or DPhil in any branch of Theology or Religion.
+The next award is expected to be in 2020 in Politics and will be open to men and women studying, or who will be studying, at Oxford University towards a higher degree in that field from October 2020.

 Adam von Trott Scholarship

 The College, jointly with the Department of Politics and International Relations, awards a scholarship at Mansfield College in memory of Adam von Trott who studied at the College in 1929.
 Adam von Trott zu Solz, a diplomat in the German Foreign Office, was a central figure in the group around Claus von Stauffenberg that planned to kill Hitler; he was put to death by the Nazi regime in Berlin on 26 August 1944.

 The Scholarship will be awarded to a German national accepted to read for the two year MPhil degree in Politics (European Politics & Society; Theory of Politics; Comparative Government) or in International Relations.
 The scholarship is only open to new students (rather than those already on-course) and will next be awarded to commence study in October 2018.